syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 # Resource Grouping in WPF Scheduler (SfScheduler)

-The scheduler resource view will allow you to group appointments based on the resources or dates, arranged by the column or row in the day, week, workweek, and timeline views.
+The scheduler resource view will allow you to group appointments based on the resources or dates, arranged by the column or row in the Day, Week, WorkWeek, TimelineDay, TimelineWeek, TimelineWorkWeek and TimelineMonth views.
 It also allows you to share the events or appointments to the multiple resources and resource appointment details can be edited by using a built-in appointment editor.

 ## Grouping by Resources